brson/rusty-cairo/README.md

 ## Synopsis

 This project contains bindings of the [cairo vector graphics](http://cairographics.org) library to the system programming language [Rust](http://rust-lang.org).
 This library allows you to draw with vector graphics and then export them as PDFs, SVGs and PDFs.
 In the future, this library may have a utility for drawing into a GUI window on all operating systems (ie. it would use X11 on linux, Quartz on Mac, Win32 API on Windows, etc).
+The library also includes loading of TTF fonts via freetype (more backends later on).

 ## Dependencies